Travel with Kids

 Fun stuff: Bring a tote or a large purse filled with electronic devices pre-loaded with books, movies, TV shows; plus charger cords, games, crayons, paper, stuffed animals, whatever it takes to keep your child occupied.
 Don’t forget snacks including cookies and candy which can help ensure good behavior.
 We are not above bribery.

 During the flight

-Entertainment: Bring out the devices and let them watch their favorites; maybe you can take a nap.
+Entertainment: Bring out the devices and let them watch all their favorites (and maybe you can take a nap).

 Screaming babies: If you’re traveling with an infant, ask your pediatrician for advice on avoiding potential ear pain during pressure changes in the cabin (we’ve always found pacifiers work well).
-Of course, some babies scream no matter what you do so consider handing out earplugs to seatmates or just say the magic words, “Can I buy you a drink?”
+Of course, some babies scream no matter what you do so consider handing out earplugs to seatmates and/or saying the magic words, “Can I buy you a drink?”

 After the flight